 2. Job Opportunities

 China’s economy is booming, which means countless job opportunities for foreigners.
 Sure, the hiring process is complicated and the visa process even more so, but once you get through them, you’ll find competitive salaries and lots of benefits.

 The cost of living in China varies greatly depending on where you live, but in most cases, you should be able to save money while you work and live in China.

 If you want to get an idea of what types of jobs are available, check out hiredchina.com and echinacities.com.
 Besides English teaching jobs in China, you’ll find opportunities for editing, copywriting, videogame writing, modeling, acting, and more.

+In general, China is a very safe country.
 This aspect of living in China is especially important to me because I moved from a place that was definitely unsafe.

 You can walk around after dark practically anywhere in China without worry.
 You can leave your apartment unlocked, and indeed many Chinese families leave racks of shoes and children’s bicycles outside their apartment door with no fear of theft.